About Sources in TW

 HINT: If the paper contains many new asserted distributions, it is more efficient to record these using the New Asserted Distribution task

 .
 Here you can lock in the source and each OTU, and enter the geographic areas one by one, without having to repeat the other information.
-In this example, we have locked the source and OTU (red arrows below), and we can enter geographic areas one by one.
+In this example, we have locked the source and OTU (orange boxes), and we can enter geographic areas one by one.
 The task contains other tools (not shown below) that enable you to clone combinations of the Source/OTU, Source/Geographic area, or OTU/Geographic area.

 Next, update the tags